SemanticMediaWiki/SemanticCite/CONFIGURATION.md

 ### #referencelist usage

-Normally a reference list is self-maintained and added to the bottom a page if an citation reference was annotated but in case the list should positioned differently , `{{#referencelist:}}` can be used to mark the position on where the list is expected to appear
+Normally a reference list is self-maintained and added to the bottom a page if a citation reference is present but in case the list should positioned differently, `{{#referencelist:}}` can be used to mark the position on where the list is expected to appear.

-`{{#referencelist:}}` does accept options that can modify the output of an individual reference list.
+`{{#referencelist:}}` parser does accept options that can modify the output of an individual reference list.

 ```
 {{#referencelist:
  |listtype=ul
- |browseLinks=false // Allows "1", "true", "on" and "yes"
+ |browselinks=false // ("true", "1", "on" and "yes") or ( "false", "0", "off", and "no")
  |columns=3
  |header=Notes
 }}